Southeast Asia: Religion

 No individual Southeast Asian country is religiously homogeneous.
 Some groups are protected de facto by their isolation from the rest of the world.
 In the world's most populous Muslim nation, Indonesia, Hinduism is dominant on islands such as Bali.
-Christianity also predominates in the rest of the part of the Philippines, New Guinea, Flores and Timor.
+Christianity also predominates in the rest of the part of the Philippines, New Guinea, Flores, and Timor.
 Pockets of Hindu population can also be found around Southeast Asia in Singapore, Malaysia, etc. Garuda, the phoenix who is the mount (vahanam) of Vishnu, is a national symbol in both Thailand and Indonesia; in the Philippines, gold images of Garuda have been found on Palawan; gold images of other Hindu gods and goddesses have also been found on Mindanao.
 Balinese Hinduism is somewhat different from Hinduism practised elsewhere, as animism and local culture is incorporated into it.
 Meanwhile, Hindu community in Malaysia and Singapore are mostly South Indian diaspora, hence the practices are closely related to the Indian Hinduism.
 Additionally, Sikhism is also practised by significant population especially in Malaysia and Singapore by North Indian diaspora specifically from Punjab region.
 Small population of the Indian diaspora in the region are Jains and can be found in Malaysia, Singapore, Thailand and Indonesia.
 Christians can also be found throughout Southeast Asia; they are in the majority in Timor-Leste and the Philippines, Asia's largest Christian nation.
 In addition, there are also older tribal religious practices in remote areas of Sarawak in East Malaysia, Highland Philippines, and Papua in eastern Indonesia.
-In Burma, Sakka (Indra) is revered as a Nat.
+In Myanmar, Sakka (Indra) is revered as a Nat.
 In Vietnam, Mahayana Buddhism is practised, which is influenced by native animism but with a strong emphasis on ancestor worship.
 Vietnamese folk religions are practised by majority of population in Vietnam.
 Caodaism, a monotheistic syncretic new religious movement, is also practised by less than one percent of the population in Vietnam.
 Due to the presence of Japanese diaspora in the region, the practice of Shinto has growingly made appearance in certain countries such as in Thailand.

 The religious composition for each country is as follows: Some values are taken from the CIA World Factbook: